ch-andreatti/ch-andreatti/README.md

 ## 🙋‍♂️ About Me

 - 📍 I'm from **Brazil**

-- 🤖 **Mechatronic Engineer**
+- 🤖 I'm **Mechatronic Engineer**

-- 🎲 I'm currently studying **Data Science**
+- 🚀 I'm currently studying **Software Developing** and **Data Science**

-- 🚀 I’m currently working in my portofolio

 - 🌎 I'm looking to collaborate and share a little of my knowledge with my projects

+- 📫 How to reach me caio.hda@gmail.com

 <br>